Innosilicon Miner Hash Board Repair Guide [EN]

 7. The repaired board.
 It is necessary to classify the faults and make records of the type, location, reason, etc. of the replacement components.
 For feedback back to production and after‑sales, Research and development.

-8. After recording, install it into a complete machine for formal aging.
+8. After recording, install it into a complete miner for formal aging.

 5. Failure types: